Biography

 Holey linen jumper on 25-04-2020 at 20.16

-Bobbie Seagroatt’s first degree was in Fashion and Textile design and her interest in drawing, painting, design and photography was encouraged as a child by both parents.
+Bobbie Seagroatt’s (b.
+1953) first degree was in Fashion and Textile design and her interest in drawing, painting, design and photography was encouraged as a child by her parents.

-Brought up in the north Kent suburbs of London, she is at home in the built environment of cities but also loves the countryside where she now lives, needing a fix of city life periodically.
+Brought up in the north Kent suburbs of London, she is at home in the built environment of cities but also loves the countryside (where she now lives in north Oxfordshire), needing a fix of city life periodically.

 Needing to escape suburban uniformity and blandness, her childhood experiences included London visits to the theatre and West End stores, and later joining a band (Comus) at the age of sixteen, which toured Europe and the UK for three years.

-Achieving an MA in Fine Art Painting at UAL Camberwell in 2020, Bobbie works exclusively from her own photographs, almost always including the female form with elements of clothing, fabrics or textile design in a semi abstract, graphic style.
+Achieving an MA in Fine Art Painting at UAL Camberwell in 2020, Bobbie works from her own photographs for her painting, often including the female form with elements of clothing, fabrics or textile design in a semi abstract, graphic style.